caustic-hue/Desktop-App-Funny/README.md

 npm start
 ```

+## Known Bugs
+ - When minimizing the window on Linux, the app closes.
+(Linux/Pantheon Desktop)
+ - The setup file for Windows doesn't add FalixNodes shortcut to user's start menu.
+(Windows)

 ## To Do List
 - [ ] Change install folder to "FalixNodes" instead of "Korbs Studio"
 - [ ] Replace videos in Help page with content from *official* YouTube channel